Sam-Mawhinney/football-api/README.md

 - Arsenal FC - `57`
 - Tottenham Hotspur FC - `73`

-I kept the application scope small and focused to fit the suggested 1-3 hour timebox.
-Rather than adding team search, accounts or other larger features, I concentrated on the API integration, project structure and presentation of the data.

 ## Approach

 The application has a single route handled by `TeamController`.
 The controller gathers the data needed by the page and returns either the dashboard or a friendly error view.